 - 2006-11: for the first five years the strategic focus was to "Improve Management of and Performance within New Zealand's Deepwater Fisheries" under the theme "Performance before PR".
 This was achieved through a number of successful initiatives. - 2011-16: for the second five years the strategic focus was to gain recognition for excellence in fisheries management by "Maintaining Integrity and Telling Our Story".
-During this period we increased the performance of key fisheries to a level that 74% of our Tier 1 annual production is now certified as sustainable under the Marine Stewardship Council's programme and 99% is in the DWG Fisheries Certification Programme with plans in place to work towards this outcome.

-This document contains DWG's strategic focus for 2016-21, the third five years, which is to "Re-define, Re-position, Re-engage to Re-build trust".
+During this period we increased the performance of key fisheries to a level that 61% of our Tier 1 annual production is now certified as sustainable under the Marine Stewardship Council's programme. - 2016-21: this document addresses the third five years with a focus to "Re-define, Re-position, Re-engage to Re-build trust".
+During this period we will continue to: - Add value to New Zealand's deepwater fisheries - Excel in sustainable fisheries management - Support and enhance environmental and social responsibility - Engage in effective and relevant relationships.